alexmojaki/futurecoder/README.md

 This is a platform/course for people to teach themselves programming in Python, especially complete beginners at programming.

-You can try a demo here: https://futurecoder.herokuapp.com/
+You can try it out here: https://futurecoder.io/

 Currently this is a work in progress.
 While most of the groundwork is in place, there is a lot to do to make this a complete course ready for users.
 All kinds of help are needed and greatly appreciated - please consider [contributing](how_to_contribute.md)!